kickingvegas/YmsCoreBluetooth/README.md

 * Initial work on beautifying Deanna app (Issue #62) based on graphic design work by [Wayne Dahlberg](http://waynedahlberg.com).
 * Fixes to updates of RSSI values via scanning or by connection.

-### Sat Jun 22 2013 - Interim Release (ver 0.942)
-* Reimplemented background thread UI updates to use GCD `dispatch_async()` instead of `performSelectorOnMainThread:` (Issue #61).
-* Updated documentation.

-### Wed Jun 19 2013 - Interim Release (ver 0.941)
-* Support for background thread operation of BLE transactions (Issues #57, #58, #59)

-Prior releases ran all BLE transactions off the main UI thread.
-For a small number of BLE devices (< 5), performance degradation was neglible.
-However, in an environment with many devices (> 30), support for background operation that does not block the main UI is necessary.
-Changes so that messages sent to the delegate for `YMSCBCentralManager` and `YMSCBPeripheral` are executed in the main thread.

-Similarly, any change to a property of a subclass of `YMSCBService` should be executed in the main thread so that it can be properly key-value observed (KVO) by any UI components.

-* API Change: Removed RSSI auto-update functionality from YmsCoreBluetooth.

-This directly attributed with background thread operation of BLE transactions.
-Prior code, if run using a background thread, would not correctly schedule a read of the RSSI value of a peripheral.
-It is now the responsibility of an application using YmsCoreBluetooth to invoke `readRSSI` and handle the response to update the UI properly.

-* Update of Deanna and DeannaMac to support background thread BLE transactions.

-#### API Changes

-* `[YMSCBPeripheral initWithPeripheral:central:baseHi:baseLo:updateRSSI:]` is obsolete.<br/>Replacing this call is `[YMSCBPeripheral initWithPeripheral:central:baseHi:baseLo:]`

-* `[YMSCBPeripheral updateRSSI]` is obsolete.

-* `[YMSCBCentralManager initWithKnownPeripheralNames:queue:]` is obsolete.<br/>Replacing this call is `[YMSCBCentralManager initWithKnownPeripheralNames:queue:delegate:]`

-* `[YMSCBCentralManager initWithKnownPeripheralNames:queue:useStoredPeripherals:]` is obsolete.<br/>Replacing this call is `[YMSCBCentralManager initWithKnownPeripheralNames:queue:userStoredPeripherals:delegate:]`

-### Mon Jun 3 2013 - Disco Release (ver 0.94)
-* Issue #9 - OS X Support

-YmsCoreBluetooth now supports OS X!
-Includes app target DeannaMac which replicates functionality found in Deanna for iOS.

 Tested Mac Environment: